 The orientation of fracture networks relative to the orientation of the maximum horizontal compressive stress may also influence permeability.
 In this case, a lower effective hydraulic conductivity would be predicted for fractures oriented at a high angle to the maximum compressive stress axis compared to otherwise identical low angle fractures.
 Horizontal stress measurements from various locations in the Canadian Shield (Kaiser and Maloney, 2005; Maloney et al., 2006) indicate that the axis of maximum horizontal stress is oriented predominantly in the west-southwest direction.
 This is generally consistent with the World Stress Map; however, anomalous stress orientations are known to exist in a small portion of the northwest Superior Province that includes the Ear Falls area (Brown et al., 1995).
 A 90° change in azimuth of the maximum compressive stress axis was identified in the near surface in the Whiteshell area of Manitoba (Brown et al., 1995) while a roughly north-south orientation of maximum horizontal compressive stress was found for the Sioux Falls quartzite in South Dakota (Haimson, 1990).
-In view of the general paucity of data and the anomalous stress orientations in mid-continent, caution is warranted in extrapolating a west-southwest stress orientation to the Ear Falls area will need to be evaluated at later stages of the assessment, through the collection of site-specific information, provided the community is selected by the NWMO, and remains interested in continuing with the site selection process.
+In view of the general paucity of data and the anomalous stress orientations in mid-continent, caution is warranted in extrapolating a west-southwest stress orientation to the Ear Falls area without site-specific data.
+The exact nature of deep groundwater flow systems in the Ear Falls area will need to be evaluated at later stages of the assessment, through the collection of site-specific information, provided the community is selected by the NWMO, and remains interested in continuing with the site selection process.